n0lawz/jsDoc/README.md

 ## Install

 This will install jsmydocs and run on localhost:4005 in your default browser.
+Specify a file to save your documents to after the serve command.
 ```
 npx jsmydocs serve
+npx jsmydocs serve test.js
 ```
 This is an interactive coding enviroment.
 You can write JavaScript, see it executed, and write documentation using markdown.